clemsonciti/workshop-palmetto/_episodes/05-files_transfer.md

 <img src="../fig/winscp_login.png" style="height:350px">

-If you log in sucessfully, you will see the files on your local machine on the left, and the Palmetto files on the right:
+If you log in successfully, you will see the files on your local machine on the left, and the Palmetto files on the right:

 <img src="../fig/winscp_view.png" style="height:350px">